On the strength of recursive McCormick relaxations for binary polynomial optimization: Binary polynomial optimization

 It then follows that for each $L \in \Ri_I$ with $P_L = \{J,K\}$, we have $y_L = y_{J} y_{K}$, where we define $y_{\{i\}} := x_i$ for all $i \in \{1,\ldots,n\}$.
 Therefore, the multilinear set $\S$ can be written, in a lifted space of variables, as a collection of bilinear equations of the form $y_{J_t \cup K_t} = y_{J_t} y_{K_t}$, $t \in \{1,\ldots, T\}$.
 Subsequently a polyhedral relaxation of this set is obtained by replacing each bilinear equation by its convex hull over the unit hypercube:

 This simple relaxation technique is used extensively in the literature and is often referred to as the \emph{recursive McCormick relaxation} (RMC).
 In the remainder of this paper, given an RMC of the multilinear set $\S$, we refer to $\Ri_I$ as the~\emph{recursive sequence} of the multilinear term $y_I = \prod_{i \in I}{x_i}$, $I \in \tilde \I$ and we refer to $\Ri_I$, $I \in \tilde \I$ as the recursive sequence of $\S$.
 Moreover, by the~\emph{size} of an RMC, we imply the number of its artificial variables; \ie $|\tilde \K|$.
+For notational simplicity, throughout the paper, for any subset of $\{1,\cdots,n\}$, say for example $\{i,j,k\}$, we write $y_{ijk}$ instead of $y_{\{i,j,k\}}$; similarly, we write $\Ri_{ijk}$ instead of $\Ri_{\{i,j,k\}}$.

 For instance, the global solver {\tt BARON}~\cite{IdaNick18} uses an RMC scheme in which for each $y_{J_t \cup K_t} = y_{J_t} y_{K_t}$, it chooses $J_t,K_t$ such that $|J_t|=1$ (see~\cite{tawsah04} for further details).
-For example, consider the multilinear set $\{(x,y): y_{1234}= x_1 x_2 x_3 x_4, \; x \in \{0,1\}^4\}$; then the factorable decomposition module in {\tt BARON} constructs the following bilinear equations $y_{1234}= x_1 y_{234}, y_{234} = x_2 y_{34}, y_{34} = x_3 x_4$; in this case, the recursive sequence of $y_{1234}$ is given by $\Ri_{1234} = \{1234,234,34\}$ and artificial variables of this RMC are $y_{234}, y_{34}$.
+For example, consider the multilinear set $\S=\{(x,y): y_{1234}= x_1 x_2 x_3 x_4, \; x \in \{0,1\}^4\}$; then the factorable decomposition module in {\tt BARON} constructs the following bilinear equations $y_{1234}= x_1 y_{234}, y_{234} = x_2 y_{34}, y_{34} = x_3 x_4$; in this case, the recursive sequence of $y_{1234}$ is given by $\Ri_{1234} = \{\{1,2,3,4\},\{2,3,4\},\{3,4\}\}$ and artificial variables of this RMC are $y_{234}, y_{34}$.

 For a multilinear set, there exist many different recursive sequences, in general.
 It is well-understood that the choice of the recursive sequence impacts both the size and the quality of the resulting RMC.
 In~\cite{ragh22}, the authors study the impact of the recursive sequence on the size of and the quality of the resulting RMC.
-First, the authors show that even for multilinear sets of rank three, the problem of finding a minimum-size RMC is NP-hard.
+First, the authors show that even for multilinear sets of rank three, the problem of finding a minimum-size RMC is $\NP$-hard.
 Moreover, they propose a mixed-integer programming (MIP) formulation to solve this problem.
 Subsequently, they propose a MIP formulation to identify RMCs of a given size with the best possible upper bound.
 Their numerical experiments suggest that their proposed RMCs often outperform the simpler RMCs implemented in global solvers.
 To better illustrate this point, we use the running example of~\cite{ragh22} which we will later use to explain our results as well:

 \begin{example} Consider the problem of maximizing $f(x)=-x_1x_2x_3 + x_2x_3x_4+x_1x_3 x_4$ over $x \in \{0,1\}^4$.
 It can be checked that if we solve an RMC with the recursive sequence

 we obtain the upper bound $U= \frac{4}{3}$, while if we solve an RMC with the recursive sequence